ABOUT OUR HELI-SKIING OPERATIONS

-We operate with four guests per group and three or less groups per helicopter for a semi-private, streamlined experience.
+We operate with four to five guests per group with three or less groups per helicopter for a semi-private, streamlined experience.
 We have opted for a minimalist approach with fewer groups per helicopter to increase our flexibility, efficiency, mobility – and safety.
 So we can move groups more efficiently to different zones and fly deeper if needed to access better snow, weather, and terrain.
 Fewer groups to ferry in and out of the mountains means that we minimize flight time and fuel runs; more of your flight time is used for actual heli-skiing and offers many more options for skiing the best possible terrain.

 Heli-skiing operations with four or five groups sharing one helicopter typically need to stay closer to their base of operations and stack groups in the same terrain or area to remain profitable.
 If they fly deeper it will increase the flight times needed to ferry all the groups in and out of the field and require more fuel runs; this will increase wait times for pick ups, decrease the margin of safety.
 In the end less of your valuable blade time will be used for drop offs and pickups, and more will be spent on ferries and fuel runs.